danielelozzi/SPEED/index.md

 - Redmon, J., Divvala, S., Girshick, R., & Farhadi, A. (2016).
 You only look once: Unified, real-time object detection.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788).
 [10.1109/CVPR.2016.91](https://doi.org/10.1109/CVPR.2016.91)

 If you use the BIDS converter, please cite the BIDS format for eyetracker:
 - Szinte, Martin, et al. "Eye-Tracking-BIDS: the brain imaging data structure extended to gaze position and pupil data."
 Journal of Vision 25.9 (2025): 2351-2351.
 [10.1167/jov.25.9.2351](https://doi.org/10.1167/jov.25.9.2351)

 If you use the DICOM converter, please cite the DICOM inspiration paper:
 - Di Matteo, A., Lozzi, D., Mignosi, F., Polsinelli, M., & Placidi, G. (2025).
 A DICOM-based standard for quantitative physical rehabilitation.
 Computational and Structural Biotechnology Journal, 28, 40-49.
 [10.1016/j.csbj.2025.01.012](https://doi.org/10.1016/j.csbj.2025.01.012)

 ---

+## ✅ To-Do List

+This is the list of features and improvements planned for future versions of SPEED:

+- **QR Code Trimming**: Implement a feature to automatically trim videos based on QR code markers detected at the start and end of a recording.
+- **Sport-Specific Event Analysis**: Develop specialized analysis modules and event markers tailored for sports science research (e.g., analyzing gaze during specific plays or movements).

+---